Umaaar/Group-23/README.md

 Once you have these installed, follow these steps:

-1. Clone the Kingsmen repository to your local machine:
+1. Clone the Kingsman repository to your local machine:

     ```
     git clone https://github.com/Umaaar/Group-23